About the Ridge

 1 Maps of the Sydenham Hill Ridge Neighbourhood Area and surroundings

 2 Aerial Photograph of the Ridge and surroundings

 3 Characteristics of the Ridge

-St Stephen's Church and Sydenham Hill Station, were built in the mid-19th Century to service the new, large homes being built at that time on the Ridge.
+St Stephen's Church and Sydenham Hill Station were built in the mid-19th Century to service the new, large homes being built at that time on the Ridge.
 Some ten of these Victorian houses survive today, many divided into apartments.
-There is one pub, The Woodhouse, built at the southern corner of Crescent Wood Road which received its licence in 1860.
+There is one pub, the Wood House, at the southern corner of Crescent Wood Road, which received its licence in 1860.

 Unusually for a Neighbourhood Area, there is no high street, no school, no office buildings, and only one shop, on The Hillcrest Estate.

 5 Local Government Association Reports on the Ridge and surroundings

 Licensed in 1860, note the electric vehicle charging points added in 2020